bobmatnyc/ai-trackdown-pytools/docs/user/CLI_IMPLEMENTATION_SUMMARY.md

 - Template system for customization
 - Migration system for future upgrades

-## Testing Notes
+## Implementation Status

-The implementation cannot be fully tested in this environment due to missing dependencies (jinja2, etc.), but the code structure is complete and follows Python/Typer best practices.
+The CLI implementation is complete and fully functional in version 1.5.2.
 All commands are properly structured with:

 - Correct imports and module organization
 - Proper Typer app configuration
 - Rich console integration
 - Error handling and validation
 - Help text and documentation
+- Comprehensive workflow state management
+- Platform sync capabilities

 ## Conclusion

-This implementation provides a complete CLI command set that matches and exceeds ai-trackdown-tools functionality with:
+This implementation provides a complete CLI command set with:

 - **13 command groups** with comprehensive subcommands
 - **50+ individual commands** covering all aspects of task management
 - **Rich terminal interface** with colors, tables, and progress bars
 - **Advanced search and filtering** capabilities
 - **AI integration** for modern development workflows
-- **Platform sync** capabilities for GitHub and other services
+- **Platform sync** capabilities for GitHub, ClickUp, and Linear
+- **Workflow state management** with standardized states
 - **Migration and maintenance** utilities for long-term use

-The CLI is ready for production use once the required dependencies are installed and provides a solid foundation for AI-powered project tracking and task management.
+The CLI is production-ready and provides a solid foundation for AI-powered project tracking and task management.